pypa/packaging.python.org/source/specifications/well-known-project-urls.rst

     producers.

-To determine whether a ``Project-URL`` label is "well-known," metadata consumers should first normalize the label before comparing it to the :ref:`list of well-known labels <well-known-labels>`.
+To determine whether a ``Project-URL`` label is "well-known," metadata consumers should normalize the label before comparing it to the :ref:`list of well-known labels <well-known-labels>`.

 The normalization procedure for ``Project-URL`` labels is defined